MistyCommunity/Documentation/src/content/docs/robots/misty-ii.md

 * charging pad
 * charging pad AC power supply
 * Misty II AC power supply
-* This Getting Started guide
+* this Getting Started guide

 Some Field Trial robots may also arrive with a USB-to-Ethernet adapter.